Current members

 Types of membership

-Non-profit open and distance teaching universities
+Full member | non-profit open and distance teaching universities

 Non-profit open and distance teaching universities and departments of universities/institutions for higher education that are responsible for online, open and flexible higher distance education and related research.